MKFMIKU/SrSENet/README.md

 - For testing, download [Testing](http://vllab.ucmerced.edu/wlai24/LapSRN/images/icon_zip.png) datasets, and change the variable `folder` to the place where test datasets in.
 Then run it in Matlab.
 A folder named `testdatasets` will appear.

+- For real time loss monitor, we use [tensorboardX](https://github.com/lanpa/tensorboard-pytorch)

 ### Training
 ```
 usage: train.py [-h] [--batchSize BATCHSIZE] [--blocks BLOCKS]